abrasive/shairport/README.md

 What else?
 --------------
-* Shairport Sync offers finer control at very top and very bottom of the volume range.
+* Better Volume Control -- Shairport Sync offers finer control at very top and very bottom of the volume range.
 See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport Sync is modelled.
 See also the diagram of the volume transfer function in the documents folder.
-* Shairport Sync will mute properly if the hardware supports it.
+* Hardware Mute -- Shairport Sync will mute properly if the hardware supports it.
 * If Shairport Sync has to use software volume and mute controls, the response time is shorter than before -- now it responds in 0.15 seconds.
-* Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
+* Non-Interruptible -- Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
+* Metadata -- Shairport Sync can be configured to receive metadata, such as Album Name, Artist Name, Cover Art, etc. and deliver it through a pipe to a recipient application program -- see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.

 Status
 ------